A burned finger can cause intense pain due to the presence of several nerve endings in the fingertips.

 If an individual ends up with a burn, the treatment is based on the cause, degree and if the burn covers one finger, several or the entire hand.

-The injury is considered as a major burn if it is deep, larger than 3 inches or have white or black patches.
+Generally, the injury is a major burn if it is deep, larger than 3 inches or have white or black patches.
 This type of burn requires prompt medical care.
 While waiting for the emergency team to arrive on the scene, you should:

 - Get rid of any tight items such as watches, rings and bracelets